RGarrettLee/ygobot/README.md

 ## Bugs

-If there are any bugs you can enocunter you can feel free to open an issue here on github or DM me about it on discord -> Sidewinder#4682
+If there are any bugs you enocunter you can feel free to open an issue here on github or DM me about it on discord -> Sidewinder#4682

 ## Author
 - Garrett Lee